cult-of-coders/grapher/docs/introduction.md

 })
 ```

-Transforming this into a Grapher query would simply look like this:
+Transforming this into a Grapher query looks like this:

 ```js
 Meteor.methods({